tsuiusi/textbooks/Reinforcement Learning/chapter10.md

 > How to plan effectively (MCTS?)
 You look ahead, and use the model of the MDP to look forward
 * Focus on what's likely to happen next - there's a lot of things you don't really care about.
 Like bongcloud attack
-* Simulate episodes from current sttate with model
+* Simulate episodes from current state with model
 * Apply model-free RL to simulated episodes (raw maximizing reward/follow policy)
 * MC control -> MC search; SARSA -> TD search